igormidev/sandbox_logger/README.md

   // Log in yellow a warning to be aware when something happends SandLog.warning(
-    header: 'The list coming from the api is huge!\n' 'Beware of large orders like this...',
+    header: 'The document coming from the api is huge! ' 'Beware of large orders like this...
+A large file ' 'like this will spend a lot of the user\'s internet to download it.',
     text: ' [ Imagine here a huge value ]',
   );